-To shed light on (\ref{HT2}), again note that the expression $n\sum_{j=1}^{J}\mu_j p_{jk}$ represents the arrival rate to the $k$th infinite-server station, whereas its service rate is $\eta_k$.
+To shed light on (\ref{HT2}), note that $n\sum_{j=1}^{J}\mu_j p_{jk}$ represents the arrival rate to the $k$th infinite-server station, whereas its service rate is $\eta_k$.
 Based on intuition from the classical $M/M/\infty$ queue, we expect the steady-state average queue length at the $k$th infinite-server to be $n\sum_{j=1}^{J}\mu_jp_{jk}/\eta_k$.
 It follows that the expected fraction of jobs at the $k$th infinite-server is $m_k$.
 Therefore, (\ref{HT2}) states that almost all jobs are at the infinite-server stations.
-This is consistent with the first condition: It is well known that in large balanced-flow systems in heavy traffic, the queue length processes are of second-order relative to the system size.
-Consequently, the total number of jobs in the single-server stations are of order $\sqrt{n}$, which implies that the total number of jobs at the infinite-server stations are of order $n$, since the network is closed.
+This is consistent with the first condition: It is well known that in large balanced-flow systems in heavy traffic, the queue-length processes are of second-order relative to the system size.
+Thus, the total number of jobs in the single-server stations are of order $\sqrt{n}$, which implies that the total number of jobs at the infinite-server stations are of order $n$, since the network is closed.

 To facilitate the analysis to follow, we next define the following diffusion- and fluid-scaled processes: \textbf{Diffusion-Scaled Processes:} For $j\in [J]$ and $k\in [K]$, we define the following diffusion-scaled processes: